Assault on T. J. Joseph: Investigation

 KK Ali, who purchased the van which was used by the attackers, from Lawrance of Thrissur, two weeks prior to the attack was arrested by SIT from Pollachi on 30 August.

 Police arrested Shobin, a B-Tech graduate of Kothamangalam, and Shanavaz alias Shemy of Valluvalli near North Paravur, from the Coimbatore railway station on 6 September.

 On 6 September 2010, the Kerala Government informed the state high court that investigators found no evidence of a connection between the Popular Front of India with Hizbul Mujahideen, Lashkar-e Taiba (Let) or al-Qaeda.

 On 8 September the Kerala High Court dismissed the bail applications of seven activists of Popular Front of India- Siyad, Sikander, Kamarudeen, Abdul Lateef, Moideen Kutty, Shiyas and Mohammed Ali.
 Turning down their bail pleas, Justice V Ramkumar said the objective of the activity was to disturb harmony and tranquility of the society and to create fear.
 It would be held to be a terror activity.

 On 15 September the Kerala government transferred four cases registered against PFI activists to the Internal Security Investigation Team (ISIT) which probes terrorism-related incidents.

 On 17 September the Kerala High Court gave bail to Dr. Raneef.
 The complaint of Dr Raneef that the police conducted a raid at his residence and hospital to come out with allegedly incriminating CDs, leaflets etc. as he refused to oblige the Aluva ASP J. Jayanath to become an approver by confessing that he was a conspirator in the hand chopping case, was accepted by the court while considering his bail application.

 On 7 October police arrested Pareeth of Vazhakkulam, who was directly involved in the attack from Mangalore in Karnataka.
 Some reports suggest that Pareeth, who was hiding in Mumbai actually surrendered before the police in a deal with PFI.

 On 3 January 2011 the Ernakulam Additional Sessions Court Judge V Shersy granted bail for the two main accused.
 Prime accused Jaffar (29) and second accused Ashraf (37) were granted bail on strict conditions.
 On the same day the Supreme Court bench comprising Js Markandey Katju and Dhyansudha Misra upheld the bail granted to Dr Raneef (ninth accused) by the Kerala High Court.

 On 14 January police filed a charge sheet against 27 activists of the PFI accusing them of attempt to murder and other offences like IPC Sections 201 (causing disappearance of evidence), 202 (intentional omission to give information of offence), 212 (harbouring offender), 143 (unlawful assembly), 148 (rioting armed with deadly weapon), 120(B) (Criminal conspiracy) and 323 (causing hurt).

+On 10 January 2024, after 13 years of absconding, one of the main accused Savad was arrested from a rented house in Kannur.
+He was produced before the NIA Special Court in Kochi on 11 January 2024.